A Museum Not Without Merritt

 What is a museum?
 According to Webster’s (and since Noah Webster was born in my hometown and of course has a museum honoring him, I’m sticking to his namesake dictionary’s definition) – a museum is an institution devoted to the procurement, care, study, and display of objects of lasting interest or value; also : a place where objects are exhibited.

 I’ve often waffled on what to include as a museum and what not to include.
 But the Merritt Parkway Museum made it easy on me – they call themselves a museum and I accept that.
 Good enough for me.
 However, the reader may think otherwise… Especially in light of the definition above.
-In fact, you’ll find much more information (and pictures) in the “For the Curious” links below than in the museum or my blog.

 The Merritt Parkway: A Road Like No Other is the overarching theme of this “lobby museum,” as they correctly describe the place.
 I made it a point to quickly stop here after a visit to my family down in Delaware.
 This is not a time-consuming museum… Hoang and Damian stayed in the car during my visit.